slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 <!--
-> *"Happy is he who learns to bear what he cannot change."
--- Friedrich Schiller*
 - Regrets of the dying: Don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.
 - High expectations make you miserable, expectations nowadays are more and more triggered by top of hierarchy being more exposed.
 - Focus on internal fulfillment not external success
 - Happiness is outside of my comfort zone.
 - I’m a straight capitalist-meritocratist, entirely driven by gratitude.
-- to be happy is to be ashamed.
 - the richer you get the more expensive happiness becomes
 - we only stay happy, productive and inspired when we uncover our true personality.
+- doing what you like is freedom. liking what you do is happiness.
 > *"Almost nothing material is needed for a happy life, for he who has understood existence."
 -- Marcus Aurelius
-- doing what you like is freedom. liking what you do is happiness.
+> *"Happy is he who learns to bear what he cannot change."
+-- Friedrich Schiller*
 -->

 > *"Happiness is when what you think, what you say, and what you do are in harmony."